Ninja III: The Domination

 The inciting incident occurs at 11 minutes when The dying evil ninja transfers his spirit into Christie after she tries to help him, possessing her body and beginning her supernatural transformation..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Christie fully succumbs to the ninja spirit for the first time, assuming his identity and skills to carry out revenge murders against the police officers who killed him., moving from reaction to action.
+This indicates the protagonist's commitment to Christie fully succumbs to the ninja spirit for the first time, assuming his identity and skills to carry out revenge murders against the police officers who killed him., moving from reaction to action.

 At 47 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat Christie realizes the full extent of her possession and that she is responsible for the murders.
 Her dual identity becomes undeniable as evidence mounts and she can no longer hide from the truth., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 70 minutes (76% through) represents the emotional nadir.
 Here, Christie is completely dominated by the evil ninja spirit.
-Her identity seems lost entirely as the possession reaches its peak, and Billy is put in mortal danger during a confrontation., reveals the protagonist at their lowest point.
+Her identity seems lost entirely as the possession reaches its peak, and Billy is put in mortal danger during a confrontation., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 74 minutes initiates the final act resolution at 80% of the runtime.
 Yamada begins the exorcism ritual and Christie actively chooses to fight back against the possession, combining her will with the spiritual guidance to force the ninja spirit out of her body., demonstrating the transformation achieved throughout the journey.